Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Line Coll stated: "Consent is a tool for giving users control over their own personal data.
 If users are not made able to understand what they are consented to, or if they are not granted real freedom of choice, the consents are illusory."

 Then there's Disqus, the comment platform.
 Datatilsynet proposed a NOK 25 million fine in 2021 for tracking visitors to major Norwegian news sites (NRK, TV2) via its comment widget and sharing their data with parent company Zeta Global for ad profiling.
 Disqus didn't even know GDPR applied to Norway.
 They assumed it was EU-only.
 Norway is EEA, and GDPR is Norwegian law.
+The case closed in November 2024 with a reprimand, not the proposed fine.
+In other words: not knowing the map put a NOK 25 million threat over Disqus for three years.

 In June 2025, Datatilsynet sanctioned six websites for transmitting sensitive visitor data through tracking pixels without legal basis.
 The targets: a children's crisis helpline, an online pharmacy, a health information portal, a Bible distribution site, a medical booking service, and a support service for children with incarcerated parents.
 All six were sharing visitor data revealing health conditions, religious beliefs, or children's identities with third-party advertising platforms.